Why is the first pancake always bad?

 The short answer

-The first pancake is often lower quality because the pan hasn't heated evenly or excess grease has pooled, causing a greasy texture or uneven browning.
+The first pancake often turns out bad because the pan hasn't heated evenly or excess grease has pooled, causing a greasy texture or uneven browning.

 The long answer